| Title: | Affinity Propagation Clustering |

 about heights of merges is lost.
 If the original join heights are

-relevant, call plot
+relevant, call plot on the original

-object directly without coercing it
+AggExResult object directly without coercing it

-to a dendrogram
+to a dendrogram object first.

-If called for an ExClust
+If called for an ExClust or

-object, aggExCluster
+APResult object, aggExCluster is

 called first to create a cluster hierarchy.
 Again this is only